christianpetri/kubernetes-maintenance-mode/CONTRIBUTING.md

 ## License

-This project is for educational purposes.
+This project is released into the public domain under the Unlicense.
+Feel free to use, modify, and distribute without attribution.